lf-lang/rfcs/README.md

   enough to adapt to the concrete scope and impact of a proposal, and only involve the stakeholders directly impacted by the community.
 - Specification or even standardization of language features and interfaces.
-If we decide to create specifications for certain aspects of the language and the infrastructure, this should be done in another process, as specification incurs a considerably larger overhead.
+If we decide to create specifications for certain aspects of the language or the infrastructure, this should be done in another process, as specification incurs a considerably larger overhead.
 Assuming that we establish a specification process, RFCs could still play a role in it, e.g., for early